OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 If you have an add-in that uses legacy Exchange tokens, you should reach out to your ISV for information about their timeline to migrate their add-in to use NAA.
 Once the ISV migrates their add-in, they will most likely provide an admin consent URL.
 For more information, see [How does the admin consent flow work?](#how-does-the-admin-consent-flow-work) .

-The ISV may also provide you with an updated app manifest to deploy (when using central deployment).
-During central deployment, this may prompt you to consent to any Microsoft Graph scopes the add-in requires.
-In this scenario you won't need to use an admin consent URL.
+The ISV may also provide you with an updated app manifest to deploy through centralized deployment.
+During centralized deployment, this may prompt you to consent to any Microsoft Graph scopes the add-in requires.
+In this scenario you won't need to use an admin consent URI.

 If the add-in is deployed from Microsoft AppSource, most likely you'll be prompted to consent to Microsoft Graph scopes when the ISV rolls out updates to the add-in.
 Until you consent, users on the tenant won't be able to use the new version of the add-in with NAA.

-### Which add-ins in my org are impacted?
+### Which add-ins in my organization are impacted?

 We'll provide tooling for administrators that reports the app ID of any add-in that used legacy Exchange online tokens in the last 28 days.
-We'll provide more information when the tooling is ready in this FAQ.
+We'll provide more information in this FAQ when the tooling is ready.
 For more information, see [Can I turn legacy tokens back on?](#can-i-turn-legacy-tokens-back-on).

 Add-ins may use the legacy Exchange tokens to get resources from Exchange through the EWS or Outlook REST APIs.
 Sometimes an add-in requires Exchange resources for some use cases and not others, making it difficult to figure out whether the add-in requires an update.
 We recommend reaching out to add-in developers and owners to ask them if their add-in code references the following APIs.